-What Snorkelling Equipment Should I Bring to the Maldives?11 May 2020
+What Snorkelling Equipment Should I Bring to the Maldives?12 Nov 2022

-If you’re planning a holiday to the Maldives, you probably already know that it’s one of the best places in the world for snorkelling and you’ll want to make sure you’re properly equipped to see the incredible sites.
-Here at Prodivers we have over 30 years experience diving and snorkelling the reefs of the Indian Ocean and we introduce hundreds of people to the underwater realm every year, helping our guests to fulfil their dreams of swimming with turtles and getting their bucket list ticks for seeing the majestic manta rays.
-The beauty of snorkelling is that there is minimal equipment to think about, it is however, important to get that equipment right.
+No holiday in the Maldives is complete without snorkelling to see the world-renowned reefs and marine life and here at Prodivers we have over 30 years experience introducing hundreds of people to the underwater realm every year.
+We help our guests fulfil their dreams of swimming with turtles and getting their bucket list ticks for seeing manta rays and many other creatures whilst out on the snorkelling trips with us.
+One of the great things about snorkelling is that there is minimal equipment to think about, it is however, important to get that equipment right.

 Mask – we recommend a traditional, good quality mask that encloses just the eyes and nose.
 A good fit is really important – you want to be comfortable and you want to be able to see!
 A cheap, poorly fitting mask has the potential to ruin a snorkel trip and put you off the activity for good.
 Our snorkel guides will be very happy to check the fit of your mask and advise you on preparing it to prevent it misting up.